 - college harp majors or others who have demonstrated advanced-level achievements (unless you are applying for a scholarship)

 It is necessary for us to listen to an audition recording from new prospective YAHS students to insure a minimum standard among seminar attendees.
 Returning students who are applying for a scholarship must also submit an audition recording and a teacher recommendation.
-Choose one or more solos that you are comfortable performing and that demonstrate your current level of ability.
+Choose two contrasting solos that you are comfortable performing and that demonstrate your current level of ability.
 Choose music from the standard solo classical harp repertoire (i.e., no pop or jazz).
-There is no length requirement for the pieces on your audition recording, but we suggest including at least two contrasting pieces.
+There is no length requirement for the pieces on your audition recording.
 Optional orchestra excerpts and etudes may also be submitted.
 (Note: orchestra excerpt and etude are required of scholarship applicants.)

 Audition recordings must be submitted as audio MP3 files; no video recordings please.
 Use the Materials Upload Form (see tabs above) to upload your files, one file per piece.
 Do not email files.
 Record in a quiet setting free from any distracting noise that would prevent us from fully appreciating your performance.
 You should use the best equipment possible, but it is not necessary to submit a professionally produced recording; home recording equipment is adequate if you feel it gives a good representation of your performance.